-The Fire Department follows the Office of the State Fire Marshall guidelines for Firefighter certification.
-All personnel must be certified to the Firefighter II level, and be certified as an Emergency Medical Technician with the Illinois Department of Public Health as minimum requirements.
+The Fire Department follows the Office of the State Fire Marshall (OFSM) guidelines for Firefighter certification.
+All personnel must be certified to the Firefighter II level, and be certified as an Emergency Medical Technician with the Illinois Department of Public Health.

-By constantly training on these many diverse topics, the personnel are ready to respond to any request for service.
-View photos of the Fire Department doing training activities.
+Hanover Park Fire Department is constantly training on these diverse topics, preparing personnel to readily respond to any request for service.

 Our Training Program

 The Hanover Park Fire Department has a progressive training program.
-From the time a person is accepted into the ranks as a firefighter their training begins.
-Due to the wide array of emergencies we respond to, we require our firefighters to have knowledge and understanding of every aspect of the job of fire suppression, rescue, and emergency medical services.
+From the time a candidate is accepted into the ranks as a firefighter, their training begins.
+Due to the wide array of emergencies we respond to, we require our firefighters to have knowledge and understanding of every aspect of the job from fire suppression, rescue, to emergency medical services.

 About the Training Division

-The Hanover Park Fire Department Training Division consists of a Training Chief, 4 Training Coordinators, and 25 OSFM certified instructors.
+The Hanover Park Fire Department Training Division consists of a Training Chief, four Training Coordinators, and 25 OSFM certified instructors.
 The division is responsible for the training of all fire department personnel from recruit training to officer development.
-It is also the responsibility of the training division to document and maintain the training records and certifications of all fire department personnel.
+It is also the responsibility of the Training Division to maintain training records and certifications of all fire department personnel.

 New recruits attend 108 hours of in-house “Rookie School” that includes department orientation, classroom, and hands-on training including live burns.
 During this time, the recruit is also required to test into the Greater Elgin Area EMS System.